 San Francisco is one of the most popular cities to visit in California.
-Known for the Golden Gate Bridge, cable cars, and sour dough bread, this city is that and so much more.
-While one day in San Francisco isn’t near enough to see all that make this city so special, it will give you the opportunity to see some of the most famous parts of town if you plan your day carefully.
+Known for the Golden Gate Bridge, cable cars, and sourdough bread, this city is that and so much more.
+While one day in San Francisco isn’t near enough to see all that makes this city so special, it will give you the opportunity to see some of the most famous parts of town if you plan your day carefully.

 Big Bus Tour of San Francisco

 One of the key components of our San Francisco one-day itinerary is the San Francisco Big Bus Tour.

 It is the best way to get to all the popular tourist sites without having to worry about transportation.

 Try to get a bus with a live tour guide so that you can get a real person’s perspective on the city.